nyasharuocha/nyasharuocha/README.md

 - 👋 Hi, I’m Nyasha Ruocha
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning working as a Full stack Developer
+- 🌱 I’m currently working as a Full stack Developer
-- 📫 How to reach me nyasharuocha@gami.com
+- 📫 How to reach me nyasharuocha@gamil.com

 <!---
 nyasharuocha/nyasharuocha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.